Yogesh-K-Matkar/react_concept_react_app/README.md

     );
     }

-7. Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

-8. Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
-    eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

-9. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-10. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.
+10. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX (import component function from a particular JSX where the component function is defined).

-12. Instead of for loop their is map() for looping on collection/array.
+11. Instead of for loop their is map() for looping on collection/array.
 In React map(), each element must have a key prop to differentiate each element generated while looping using map().

-13. Props in React, which are known as attributes in C#, can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.
+12. Props in React, which are known as attributes in C#, can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.

-14. While passing the integer value prop/attribute over the child component, pass it like this eg. id={integer_value}
+13. While passing the integer value prop/attribute over the child component, pass it like this eg. id={integer_value}
     And string value prop/attribute over child component pass like this eg. name="string_value"